-If you do notice that your tap water is a bit warm, the best thing you can do is to call American Home Water and Air.
+If you do notice that your tap water is a bit warm, the best thing you can do is to call a plumber near you.
 They will happily have a look at your water temperature and try and cool it if it’s too warm.

 How to purify your tap water in Phoenix

 The best way you can purify your water is by installing a water filter like Whole House Filtration Systems and Reverse Osmosis Systems.
 Let’s have a look at both of these in better detail.

 The beauty of Whole House Filtration Systems is that they purify the water across your whole house, so you don’t have to worry about checking all of your water.